Request our manufacturing capability

 Types of PCB Materials:

-All the board laminates are of different types which includes CEM1 through CEM5, FR-1 through FR-6, G-10 and G-11 materials.
-We generally stock FR-4 material as a substrate material for rigid PCB (Printed Circuit Board) fabrication and are capable of arrange other special materials as per your requirements.
+All the board laminates are of different types which include CEM1 through CEM5, FR-1 through FR-6, G-10, and G-11 materials.
+We generally stock pcb circuit board materials such as FR-4, Megatron 6, Isola 370HR, FR408HR, Rogers, tachyon 100g, and other low coefficient DK & DF pcb adhesive material as a substrate material for rigid PCB (Printed Circuit Board) fabrication and are capable of arrange other special materials as per your requirements.

 Why FR-4 is applied as a Substrate?

-The FR-4 is an alternative of fire retardant material that is applied in board fabrication.
-In the present world, FR-4 substrate are widely used across the industry.
-Blind Buried Circuits fabricate multilayered, double-sided, and single-sided boards with FR-4 material.
+The FR-4 is an alternative to fire retardant material that is applied in board fabrication.
+In the present electronic manufacturing industry, FR-4 substrates are widely used.
+Blind Buried Circuits Inc fabricates multilayered, double-sided, and single-sided boards with FR-4 material.
 Some of the qualities of FR-4 materials that made the FR-4 popular are mentioned below:

 • Higher TG value (about 180°C).